4d/docs/website/docs/FormObjects/button_overview.md

 By default, the Regular style has a light gray background with a label in the center.
 When the cursor hovers over the Regular button style, the border and background color change to demonstrate that it has the focus.
 In addition to initiating code execution, the Regular button style mimics a mechanical button by quickly changing background color when being clicked.

-#### JSON Example:
+#### JSON Example

 ```4d
  "myButton": {
   "type": "button", //define the type of object
   "style":"regular", //define the style of the button
   "defaultButton":"true" //define button as the default choice
   "text": "OK", //text to appear on the button
   "action": "Cancel", //action to be be performed
   "left": 60,  //left position on the form
   "top": 160, //top position on the form
     "width": 100,  //width of the button
   "height": 20 //height of the button
   }
 ```

 Only the Regular and Flat styles offer the [Default Button](properties_Appearance.md#default-button) property.

 ### Flat